ajaypro/Daily-Learnings/android/dagger2/General.md

 * Annotation processing is same as reflection but does it at build time was used in dagger1 for creating instance alone but still having runtime crash

+## WorkManager

+* Dagger does not support constructor injection for workmanager, because worker is created using `WorkFactory`

 ## Inversion of control (IOC)

  * When classes need dependencies, create the instance and provide to required classes known as IOC